QTsolutions/cSharp-specflow-test-framework/Readme.md

 ```
 ```
 Hooks:-
-This package has all the hooks.
+This package has all the hooks
 ```
 ```
 stepDefinitions:-